tekavec/SalarySlipKata-1/README.md

       ```

-  *Note: The term 'Tax-free allowance' is interchangeable used with the term 'Personal Allowance' and Tax-free Personal Allowance' in this domain.
+  *Note: The term 'Tax-free allowance' is interchangeably used with the term 'Personal Allowance' and Tax-free Personal Allowance' in this domain.

 ### Calculations: National Insurance contributions and Tax